-As the number of lightpaths remains the same for both approaches which constitute about 70% of the total configuration cost (comp.
-Fig. 8), the contribution of the integrated approach to the total cost savings is only 1.4% - 3%.
+As the number of lightpaths remains the same for both approaches which constitute about 70% of the total configuration cost (cf. Fig. 9), the contribution of the integrated approach to the total cost savings is only 1.4%-3%.
+This rather small improvement brings us to the conclusion that the use of the sequential approach may be preferable, especially if taking into account much lower times spent optimization as compared with the integrated method (cf. Table 2).